-Many companies store their products on pallets in the warehouse.
-There are a number of pallet storage methods that allow the warehouse staff to store pallets efficiently.
-This article will examine a number of the pallet storage systems that are commonly used.
+Many companies store their products on pallets in the warehouse, and there are some pallet storage methods that allow the warehouse staff to store pallets efficiently.
+Common pallet storage systems include:

 - Stacking Frames

 - Pallet flow rack